A BOLD VISION FOR THE FUTURE

 The Scrap Exchange is on the threshold of unprecedented growth.
 In 2016, with the help of community investment partners, The Scrap Exchange purchased the northern end of the Lakewood Shopping Center.
 The Reuse Arts District (RAD), a separate LLC, was established to manage and develop this property.

-RAD is a multi-year initiative and the first phase requires all commercial spaces be leased and pre-leased by spring 2017.
-Once initial tenants are secured, the Scrap Exchange will begin phase two by launching a fundraising campaign to secure financial support for the Reuse Arts District.
-Additional investment is required to transform this an under-utilized shopping center into a national model for creative reuse and an inclusive neighborhood destination for creativity in Durham.
+RAD is a multi-year initiative and the first phase requires all commercial spaces be leased and pre-leased by summer 2017.
+Once initial tenants are secured, the Scrap Exchange will begin phase two by launching a fundraising campaign to secure the financial support required to transform this an under-utilized shopping center into a national model for creative reuse and an inclusive neighborhood destination for creativity in Durham.

 GLOBAL GAME CHANGER